-Technical writing is a full time job that requires a lot of hard work and meticulous attention to detail.
-A technical writer is not just expected to write the technical information provided to him.
+Technical writing is a full-time job that requires a lot of hard work and meticulous attention to detail.
+A technical writer is not just supposed to write the technical information provided to him.
 He is expected to determine the need of the target audience, organize the structure of the document, write information that meets the needs of the users, using easy to understand language.Edit and proofread the information he has written to eliminate typos and grammatical errors.

 What are the elements of technical writing?

-•Clarity: Clarity is extremely important in technical writing.
-It the information is presented in a confusing manner, it will become useless.
+•Clarity: Clarity is essential in technical writing.
+If the information is presented in a confusing manner, it will become useless.
 Words and phrases must have a clear meaning.
 Sentences and paragraphs should have a logical flow.
-Headings, subheadings, tables, lists, graphs and illustrations should be used as much as possible.
+Headings, subheadings, tables, lists, graphs, and illustrations should be used as much as possible.

 •Paragraphs: There is an age-old rule which states that each paragraph should discuss only one topic.
-Therefore, while it is all right to have two or more paragraphs for one topic, each paragraph should discuss only one topic for the purpose of logical flow and clarity.
+Therefore, while it is all right to have two or more paragraphs for one topic, each paragraph should discuss only one topic for logical flow and clarity.

 •User-centric: A technical document is written for the benefit of the users.
 If the users cannot understand it or don’t find it valuable, it will be a waste of the organization’s time and resources.
 Therefore, every technical document should be written with the user in mind.